skyvers/skyve-dev-guide/chapters/appendix.md

 After cloning the master, go to Project -> Clean - Select clean all projects and press OK - wait for activity to cease in bottom right corner of the eclipse window.

-#### Creating the server

-* In Eclipse, open the 'Servers' view.
-Window->Show View->Other...->Server->Servers
-* Right click inside the 'Server' tab/view and select New->Server.
-Now if you have installed the JBoss tools as per above instruction, you should be able to select 'Wildfly 10.x'.
-Leave everything as is and click the _Next_ button, leave everything as is and click the _Next_ button again.
-* On the next dialog box named JBoss Runtime, click 'Download and install runtime...' link and select 'Wildfly 10.0.0 Final' and click _Next_, accept the terms and click _Next_.
-* You may choose your preferred installation folder but do remember this folder as you will need it later, and click 'Finish'.
-Once your Wildfly is installed, choose 'jdk1.8.0_xxx' as the 'Alternate JRE' for your Wildfly Runtime JRE then click the 'Finish' button.

 #### Configuring Wildfly

 * Locate the 'java-ee' project->javaee->`skyve-ds.xml` file and delete that file.
 It is no longer needed as we will be entering SQL Server later in Wildfly standalone.xml.